jetpackgone/my-portfolio/README.md

 # My Porfolio

-This repository contains the source code for my personal portfolio at https://jetpackgone.com.
+This repository contains the source code for my personal portfolio at https://jetpackgone.com, hosted on [Netlify].

-This site is built on Gatsby and hosted on Netlify.
+This site was created using [Gatsby](https://www.gatsbyjs.com/), a site generator built on [React](https://reactjs.org/).

+This site uses [Typography.js](https://github.com/kyleamathews/typography.js/) with a customized version of the [Lincoln theme](https://github.com/KyleAMathews/typography.js/tree/master/packages/typography-theme-lincoln).
+The color palette was chosen using [Colormind](http://colormind.io/).

 ## 🚀 Quick start